unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 --- abstract

-Zero-RTT operation in TLS relies on a client knowing about a server configuration prior to establishing a connection.
-TLS provides a mechanism for a server to provide a configuration during a handshake so that subsequent connections can use Zero-RTT.
+Zero round trip operation in TLS relies on a client knowing about a server configuration prior to establishing a connection.
+TLS provides a mechanism for a server to provide a configuration during a handshake so that subsequent connections can send encrypted data in its first flight of messages.
 This document defines a format for this configuration information that can be used outside of TLS.

 --- middle